Grow Professional-Quality Container Herbs

 Follow these recommendations to help ensure your success with container herbs.

-- For long-lasting, attractive, and filled-out containers, select varieties that are compact, densely branched, and slow to bolt, such as Compact Genovese Improved Basil and Fernleaf Dill .
+- For long-lasting, attractive, and filled-out containers, select varieties that are compact, densely branched, and slow to bolt, such as the Compact Genovese Basils and 'Fernleaf' dill.

-- For a quicker turnaround time, choose faster-growing varieties such as Standard Genovese Basil and Bouquet Dill .
-(Note that while these varieties will result in a faster crop time, they have the potential to become tall, unruly, and may bolt faster in a container than more compact varieties.)
+- For a quicker turnaround time, choose faster-growing varieties such as the Standard Genovese Basils and 'Bouquet' dill.
+Be aware that varieties with a faster crop time can also have the potential to become tall and unruly, and may bolt faster in a container than more compact varieties.

 - Some potted herbs will maintain a good appearance longer than others.
-For example, crops like Dill and Cilantro can bolt quickly in hot conditions and will not be marketable once this has occurred.
-Herbs such as Thyme and Rosemary and even Basil can be trimmed to prevent bolting and increase lateral branching, which has the potential to improve the appearance and yield of the plant.
+For example, many varieties of dill and cilantro tend to bolt quickly in hot conditions and will not be marketable once this has occurred.
+Others, such as most varieties of thyme and rosemary, and even some basils, can be kept trimmed to prevent bolting and increase lateral branching, which also has the potential to improve the appearance and yield of the plant.
 Trimmings from overgrown plants can be marketed as fresh-cut herbs.

 - Offer your customers an assortment of culinary herbs to pique their interest.
 Crop times vary, so careful scheduling is necessary to supply a consistent assortment.

-- To compare germination times, weeks to transplant days to harvest, and annual-perennial status by growing zone, consult our Herb-Growing Comparison Chart (PDF)
+- To compare days to germination, days to harvest, and annual-perennial status by growing zone, consult our Herb Culture Comparison Chart.

-- Paravert Parsley .
-With its dense and upright plant habit, Paravert creates a very full and attractive container and has exceptionally sweet flavor, making it ideal for fresh use.
-Paravert has a unique, tightly-curled upturned leaf known in Europe as a Paramount type, where it is often marketed in bunches with other fresh vegetables for making soups and stews.
+- 'Favorit' Parsley.
+With its dense and upright plant habit, 'Favorit' creates a very full and attractive container and has exceptionally sweet flavor, making it ideal for fresh use.
+'Favorit' has a unique, tightly-curled upturned leaf known in Europe as a Paramount type, where it is often marketed in bunches with other fresh vegetables for making soups and stews.

 - Grow herbs that pair well with your seasonal assortment of vegetables.